Kichura/MCWine/README.md

 Please [check this page](https://github.com/Kichura/MCWine/tree/Dev/sources/mods_used.md) for a whole list of mods that have been used for this modpack,

-for the resource pack list, It can be found [in this page](https://github.com/Kichura/MCWine/tree/Dev/sources/resources_used.md) instead.
+For the resource pack list, It can be found [in this page](https://github.com/Kichura/MCWine/tree/Dev/sources/resources_used.md) instead.

 ## Special thanks to